Guidance

 Register for VAT by post

-Find out when and how to use the VAT1 paper form to register a new or existing business or one you're taking over.
+How and when to use paper form VAT1 to register a new or existing business, or one you're taking over.

-Most businesses should register for VAT online, including partnerships and a group of companies registering under one VAT number.
+Most businesses should register for VAT online.
+This includes partnerships and groups of companies registering under one VAT number.

-However, there are certain circumstances where a business may need to register using a VAT1 form.
+However, there are certain circumstances where a business may need to register using paper form VAT1.

 When to register by post

-If you cannot register online, you can do so by post using paper form VAT1 Application for registration.
-There may be some instances where this is required, including if you’re:
+If you cannot register online, you can register by post using paper form VAT1.
+There may be some instances where you need to do this, including if you’re:

 • a limited liability partnership (LLP) registering as a representative member of a VAT group